What types of Law School scholarships are available to students?

 How do I know if I have a refund?

 The easiest way to check to see if a refund has been processed for you is to log into your student center at www.studentcenter.cornell.edu and look at your account activity.
 If a refund has been processed for you, you will see the amount in the refund column.

 Students receive their first bill in July (fall bill).
 Tuition will be charged to your bill at that time.
 Students will receive their spring bill the first week in December.

 What do I do if I am covering all costs with loans that will not pay until August?

-Don’t worry, if you applied for your loans before July and you have completed your FAFSA, your bursar account will indicate that you have pending aid and you will not be charged late fees if your pending aid covers your charges.
+Don’t worry.
+If you applied for your loans before July and you have completed your FAFSA, your bursar account will indicate that you have pending aid and you will not be charged late fees, provided your pending aid covers your charges.
 The same is true for spring aid.
 If you have applied for your spring aid before December, your bursar account will indicate that you have pending aid and you will not be charged late fees if your pending aid will cover all your charges.